ConstructionPlacements

 AECOM stands as one of the world’s largest infrastructure engineering firms, with a dedicated data center practice spanning 43 countries.
 The company provides end-to-end services from site selection and design through construction management.

-Focus Areas: AECOM specializes in hyperscale and large enterprise data centers with an emphasis on energy-efficient, scalable designs.
-The company’s team leverages advanced technologies, including BIM, IoT, and AI analytics to optimize sustainability and cost, while exploring cutting-edge solutions like green hydrogen and innovative cooling systems.
+Focus Areas: AECOM specializes in hyperscale and large enterprise data centers with a strong emphasis on energy-efficient, scalable designs.
+The company’s team leverages advanced technologies—including Building Information Modeling (BIM), IoT, and AI analytics—to optimize sustainability and cost, while exploring cutting-edge solutions like green hydrogen and innovative liquid cooling systems.

-Certifications: AECOM-built facilities consistently target high Uptime Tier standards and LEED ratings, reflecting the company’s strong ESG commitment.
+Certifications: AECOM-built facilities consistently target Uptime Tier III/IV standards and LEED ratings, reflecting strong ESG commitment across its global project portfolio.

-Notable Projects: With over 20 years of data center project delivery, AECOM has completed major hyperscale campuses across North America, Europe, and Asia.
-Its integrated alliance with Tishman in the US enables holistic delivery from due diligence through commissioning.
+Notable Projects: With over 20 years of data center delivery, AECOM has completed major hyperscale campuses across North America, Europe, and Asia.
+Its integrated alliance with Tishman enables holistic delivery from due diligence through commissioning.

 2. DPR Construction (USA) – Mission-Critical Specialist

-DPR Construction, based in California, is highly ranked among the top builders of mission-critical facilities.
+DPR Construction, based in California, ranks among the top builders of mission-critical facilities globally.
 The company has built a reputation for delivering complex technical projects with exceptional speed and quality.

-Focus Areas: DPR excels in hyperscale cloud data centers, colocation sites, and other tech-intensive projects.
-The company is renowned for speed-to-market execution, employing agile construction methods, prefabrication, and lean techniques to meet aggressive timelines while prioritizing sustainable construction practices.
+Focus Areas: DPR excels in hyperscale cloud data centers, colocation sites, and tech-intensive mission-critical projects.
+It is renowned for speed-to-market execution, employing agile construction methods, prefabrication, and lean techniques.

 3. Fortis Construction (USA) – Hyperscale Contractor for Tech Giants

-Portland-based Fortis Construction has established itself as a premier builder of hyperscale data centers for the world’s largest tech companies.
+Portland-based Fortis Construction has established itself as a premier builder of hyperscale data centers for the world’s largest technology companies.

-Notable Projects: Fortis was selected to build Meta’s first Asian data center in Singapore – a 170,000 m², 1.4 billion SGD facility that topped out in 2022.
-This state-of-the-art project is designed to run on 100% renewable energy and support approximately 24MW of IT load.
-The company’s international expansion demonstrates its growing presence in APAC markets.
+Notable Projects: Fortis was selected to build Meta’s first Asian data center in Singapore—a 170,000 m², SGD 1.4 billion facility designed to run on 100% renewable energy and support approximately 24MW of IT load.
+The project topped out in 2022 and targets BCA Green Mark Platinum certification.

-Certifications: Fortis-built sites adhere to strict Tier III/Tier IV reliability standards and often incorporate advanced green building features.
-The Singapore facility targets BCA Green Mark Platinum certification with a low PUE design.
+Certifications: Fortis-built sites adhere to strict Tier III/IV reliability standards, often incorporating advanced green building features and low PUE designs.

 4. Jacobs Solutions Inc. (USA) – Integrated Engineering & Construction Services